cfrm17/cfrm17.github.io/risk.md

 default one.
 That is why counterparty credit risk sometimes is referred as replacement risk.
 The replacement risk is the MTM value of a counterparty portfolio at the time of the counterparty default.

+Counterparty credit risk measure is credit exposure.
+As credit exposures in future are stochastic, one needs to simulate market evolution in order to quantify CCR.
+This presentation provides some details about CCR simulation.

 More details at: [Link](/ccrSimulation-2.pdf)

 [PubHtml5 cva](https://pubhtml5.com/noml/ihcx/basic)